bitdessin/JustDeepIt/tutorials/IS/README.rst

     :align: center

-Training takes 3-4 hours, and it depends on the computer hardware.
+Training takes 20-40 minutes, and it depends on the computer hardware.